ogobrecht/hydebar/features.md

 You should use only lowercase slugified keywords for your category and tag pages and also in your posts Front Matter.
 The labels for your categories are maintained in this file: `_data/labels.yml` - if you forgot to configure a label here then the category or tag name is used as the default in the Navigation and also on each post in the meta section - you will see it...

-To check, if you don't have forgotten to create a category or tag page you can use [HTMLProofer](https://jekyllrb.com/docs/continuous-integration/travis-ci/#2-the-test-script).
-It is always a good idea to check all you links - the link to HTMLProofer is pointing to the Jekyll docs regarding continuous-integration.
+To check, if you have forgotten to create a category or tag page you can use [HTMLProofer](https://jekyllrb.com/docs/continuous-integration/travis-ci/#2-the-test-script).
+It is always a good idea to check all you links...

 ## Atom feed

-Because of the fact we support multiple authors and subtitles the default feed from Jekyll was not ok.
+Because of the fact we support multiple authors and subtitles the default feed from Jekyll was not enough.
 We wanted also to customize the number of posts included in the feed.
 You can configure this limit in the `_config.yml`.

 If you want to customize the feed feel free to edit the file `_layouts/feed.xml`.
-Please keep in mind, that the reference to your feed in the `_layouts/default.html`
+If you want to have a different name for your feed, then rename the file `/feed.md` and change in the `_layouts/default.html` the reference to your new feed name.

 ## robots.txt, sitemap.xml

 ## Custom 404 error page which shows the post archive
 ## Support for multiple authors
 ## Support for subtitles